BlueBrain/nexus/src/main/paradox/docs/api/kg/kg-views-api.md

 ### SparqlView

-This view creates a SPARQL `namespace` where it stores all the resource's graph inside the view `project`.
+This view creates a SPARQL `namespace` where it stores the selected resources inside the view `project`.

-This view gets automatically created when the project is created and it cannot be modified.
+A default view gets automatically created when the project is created but other views can be created.

 **SparqlView payload**
 ```
 {
   "@id": "nxv:defaultSparqlIndex",
-  "@type": [ "View", "SparqlView" ]
+  "@type": [ "View", "SparqlView" ],
+  "resourceSchemas": [ "{resourceSchema}", ...],
+  "resourceTag": "{tag}",
+  "includeMetadata": {includeMetadata}
 }
 ```

+where...

+- `{resourceSchema}`: Iri - It selects the resources that are validated against the provided schema Iri.
+This field is optional.
+- `{tag}`: String - It selects the resources with the provided tag.
+This field is optional.
+- `{includeMetadata}`: Boolean - If true, the resource's nexus metadata (`_constrainedBy`, `_deprecated`, ...) will be stored in the Sparql graph.
+Otherwise it won't.
+The default value is `false`.

 ### ElasticSearchView

-@@@ note

-The described features are in `@Alpha` phase of development.
-The operations might change in the future.

-@@@

 This view creates an ElasticSearch `index` where it stores the selected resources inside the view `project`.